"Scheme-theoretic images" of morphisms of stacks

 The next result shows that when $\cF$ satisfies~[2] and~[3], we can strengthen condition~[2](a) so as to allow $Y'$ and $Z$ to be complete Noetherian local rings, rather than merely Artinian.

 \begin{lemma} Suppose that~$\cF$ satisfies~{\em [3]} and~{\em [2](b)}, and that

-is a coproduct diagram of $S$-schemes, with the horizontal arrows being closed immersions, $Y$ being a finite type Artinian $\mathcal O_S$-scheme, each of $Z$ and $Y'$ being the spectrum of a complete Noetherian local $\mathcal O_S$-algebra whose residue field is finite type over $\mathcal O_S$, and the left-hand vertical arrow being closed {\em (}i.e.\ corresponding to a local morphism of local $\mathcal O_S$-algebras{\em )}.
+is a pushout diagram of $S$-schemes, with the horizontal arrows being closed immersions, $Y$ being a finite type Artinian $\mathcal O_S$-scheme, each of $Z$ and $Y'$ being the spectrum of a complete Noetherian local $\mathcal O_S$-algebra whose residue field is finite type over $\mathcal O_S$, and the left-hand vertical arrow being closed {\em (}i.e.\ corresponding to a local morphism of local $\mathcal O_S$-algebras{\em )}.
 If either $\cF$ satisfies~{\em [2](a)}, or if~$\cF$ is an \'etale stack whose diagonal is locally of finite presentation and the extension of the residue field of $Y$ over the residue field of $Z$ is separable, then the induced functor

 is an equivalence of categories. \end{lemma} \begin{proof}Let $x$ be the underlying closed point of~$Y$.
-By Lemma~\ref{lem:characterizing pro-representability} and the assumption that~$\cF$ satisfies~[3] and~[2](b), we may replace~$\cF$ by~$\widehat{\cF}_x$, and by the definition of~$\widehat{\cF}_x$, we can then reduce to the case that~$Y'$ and~$Z$ are Artinian.
-In the case that~$\cF$ satisfies~[2](a) we are then done by the very definition of that condition, and in the case that~$\cF$ is an \'etale stack whose diagonal is locally of finite presentation and the extension of the residue field of~$Y$ over the residue field of~$Z$ is separable the result follows from Corollary~\ref{cor: 3 and 1 and versal rings implies arttriv.} and Lemma~\ref{lem:homogeneity conditions}. \end{proof}
+By Lemma~\ref{lem:fibre products of local rings}, $Z'$ is Noetherian (note that $Y\into Y'$ is assumed to be a closed immersion, and the residue fields of~$Y, Y', Z$ are all finite type $\cO_S$-algebras, so that in particular the residue field of~$Y$ is a finite extension of that of~$Z$), so by Lemma~\ref{lem:characterizing pro-representability} and the assumption that~$\cF$ satisfies~[3] and~[2](b), we may replace~$\cF$ by~$\widehat{\cF}_x$, and by the definition of~$\widehat{\cF}_x$, we can then reduce to the case that~$Y'$ and~$Z$ are Artinian.
+In the case that~$\cF$ satisfies~[2](a) we are then done by the very definition of that condition, and in the case that~$\cF$ is an \'etale stack whose diagonal is locally of finite presentation and the extension of the residue field of~$Y$ over the residue field of~$Z$ is separable the result follows from Corollary~\ref{cor: 3 and 1 and versal rings implies arttriv.} and Lemma~\ref{lem:homogeneity conditions}.\end{proof}